Scott Morrow (ice hockey, born 2002): International play

 On December 14, 2021, Morrow was named to the Team USA's roster for the 2022 World Junior Ice Hockey Championships.

 Personal life

 Morrow was born to Steve and Karen Morrow, and has a brother, Spencer, and two sisters, Sydney and Sophie.
-His sister, Sydney, is a college ice hockey player for Minnesota.
+His sister, Sydney, is a ice hockey player for the Seattle Torrent.
 He is the nephew of retired professional ice hockey player Scott Morrow.